jimbozhang/Interspeech2026-Audio-Encoder-Challenge/README.md

 The challenge places a significant emphasis on data collection and utilization, which is a crucial component of the competition.
 The organizers do not prescribe a specific training dataset for each participant.
 Instead, participants are free to use any data for training, as long as it meets the following conditions:

 - All training data must be publicly accessible, or in [20-Hour Non-speech Dataset from DataoceanAI](King_NonSpeech-Dataset_en_20h.md).
-- Data in Task 1 and Task 2 must be excluded from training.

 ## Evaluation and Ranking